The long-awaited Luminar AI feature has finally arrived…

 It depends on you to find the best values.
 But if you want a realistic photo, try not to go over Amount 50.

 Photographers use vignettes to help lead viewers’ eyes into the frame.
 Luminar AI has a lovely vignette tool that doesn’t just centre the vignette.
-You can choose the subject in your photo, and the vignette is automatically applied around it.
+You can choose the subject of your photo, and the vignette is automatically applied around it.

 Using tools like Glow and High Key can easily lead to overexposed highlights.
 Unless you want to lose some detail in highlights, Supercontrast in the Professional section allows you to recover it.
 It might take you a while to master this tool, but I’m confident that you’ll enjoy using it.